You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 Working Environment Name

-Cloud Manager uses the working environment name to name both the ONTAP Cloud system and the Azure virtual machine.
+Cloud Manager uses the working environment name to name both the Cloud Volumes ONTAP system and the Azure virtual machine.
 It also uses the name as the prefix for the predefined security group, if you select that option.

 Resource Group Name

-If you uncheck Use Default, you can type the name of an existing resource group or a new resource group.
+If you uncheck Use Default, you can enter the name of a new resource group.
+If you want to use an existing resource group, then you must use the API.

-These are the credentials for the ONTAP Cloud cluster admin account.
-You can use these credentials to connect to ONTAP Cloud through OnCommand System Manager or its CLI.
+These are the credentials for the Cloud Volumes ONTAP cluster admin account.
+You can use these credentials to connect to Cloud Volumes ONTAP through OnCommand System Manager or its CLI.

 To understand how licenses work, see Licensing.

-On the Preconfigured Packages page, select one of the packages to quickly launch an ONTAP Cloud system, or click Create my own configuration.
+Preconfigured Packages: Shelect one of the packages to quickly deploy a Cloud Volumes ONTAP system, or click Create my own configuration.

 If you choose one of the packages, you only need to specify a volume and then review and approve the configuration.

-On the Licensing page, change the ONTAP Cloud version as needed, select a license and a virtual machine type, and then click Continue.
+Licensing: Change the Cloud Volumes ONTAP version as needed, select a license, and select a virtual machine type.

 If your needs change after you launch the system, you can modify the license or virtual machine type later.

 If a newer Release Candidate, General Availability, or patch release is available for the selected version, then Cloud Manager updates the system to that version when creating the working environment.
-For example, the update occurs if you select ONTAP Cloud 9.3 RC1 and ONTAP Cloud 9.3 GA is available.
-The update does not occur from one release to another—for example, from 9.2 to 9.3.
+For example, the update occurs if you select Cloud Volumes ONTAP 9.6 RC1 and 9.6 GA is available.
+The update does not occur from one release to another—for example, from 9.6 to 9.7.

-On the Azure Marketplace page, follow the steps if Cloud Manager could not enable programmatic deployments of ONTAP Cloud.
+Subscribe from the Azure Marketplace: Follow the steps if Cloud Manager could not enable programmatic deployments of Cloud Volumes ONTAP.

-For help choosing a size, see Choosing disk size.
+For help choosing a disk type and size, see Sizing your system in Azure.

 You should skip this step if you want to use iSCSI.
 Cloud Manager enables you to create volumes for NFS and CIFS only.